githubtraining/github-actions-publish-to-github-packages/responses/Done.md

 You did so using GitHub Actions and the GitHub Package Registry!

 This concludes our course.
-I have closed this issue but you are free to keep this repository for future reference as you go out and build cool things on the internet!
+Close this issue when you are done.
+You are free to keep this repository for future reference as you go out and build cool things on the internet!